| |

 I’m Not Being Funny

 Lots of sayings from South Wales are ways we start our conversations and ‘I’m not being funny’ is a prime example.
 It’s a sentence we use that introduces an important opinion.
-It emphasises that what we’re about to say is serious.
+It emphasises that what we’re about to say is serious aka great Wales phrases.

 What It Is, Is

 Another Welsh phrase you’ll definitely hear in Cardiff is starting our speech with ‘what it is, is’.
-We use this when we’re about to explain something or to introduce a strong opinion.
+We use this when we’re about to explain something or to introduce a strong opinion and is emphasised as one of the best Welsh accent phrases.

 Did you know Doctor Who was filmed in Wales?
 Find a Doctor Who Tour in South Wales Here.